beo1259/Downloads-Simplified/README.md

 - **This does not work for Linux or MacOS, and likely will never.**

 # How To STOP Sorting Your Downloads
-To stop sorting your downloads, open task manager and end the two 'DownloadsSimplified' tasks.
+1. Open task manager and end the two 'DownloadsSimplified' tasks.
-Additionally, if you installed with the default exe 'DownloadsSimplified.exe' it will be nested in your startup folder.
+2. If you installed with the default exe 'DownloadsSimplified.exe' it will be nested in your startup folder.
 To remove it do: **Win + R, then type 'shell:startup', then just delete the .exe**

 # Contact me
 Do not hesitate to reach out to me with any questions or concerns at: